NHSDigital/record-a-vaccination-guidance/app/reporting.md

 {% include 'guide-contents.njk' %}

-Vaccination data is available to extract as soon as it's recorded and saved.
-You can extract data in a ‘.csv format’ (comma separated variable) to support reporting within your organisation by choosing from a combination of:
+Vaccination data is available for extract as soon as it’s recorded and saved.
+You can extract data in a ‘.csv format’ (comma separated values) to support reporting within your organisation by choosing from a combination of:

-* Dates (up to a maximum of 2 weeks)
+* dates (up to a maximum of 2 weeks)
-* Vaccines
+* vaccines
-* Sites
+* sites

-You aren't restricted to how often or when you can create reports.
+You aren’t restricted to how often or when you can create reports.

 ## Choosing dates